Corson's Inlet State Park: Recreation

 Beaches are open during the summer months.

 Boating is allowed (regulated by the New Jersey Boating Regulation and Marine Law).
 The boat ramp is open 24 hours day, seven days a week year round.
 The boat ramp has a launch fee from Memorial Day to Labor Day.

-Corson's Inlet provides excellent opportunities to catch blue fish, kingfish, striped bass and weakfish.
+Corson's Inlet provides excellent opportunities to catch bluefish, kingfish, striped bass and weakfish.
 Fishing is regulated by the New Jersey Department of Environmental Protection, as well.
 Fishermen are allowed to use four wheel drive vehicles (with permit) from September 16-May 14.

 Pets are not permitted in the area during the nesting season.